 There is an ongoing obligation on directors to inform the board of directors if they have been or are convicted of a criminal offence.
 The board of directors may declare vacant office of a director who has been convicted of a criminal offence.

-Any regional director may be removed without cause by the two third majority of votes of general membership at a regional General Meeting.
+Any director may be removed without cause by the two third majority of votes of general membership at a General Meeting of members.

 Any director may resign effective upon giving written notice to the President, the Secretary, or the board of directors, unless the notice specifies a later time for the effectiveness of such resignation.